 Colonial Williamsburg is a dream engagement session location and well-worth the drive for me!
 Yes, there may be tourists wandering around the William and Mary Campus and historic colonial buildings, but it is so easy to crop them out of photos!
 And my favorite spot is a dreamy hedge just off of the main path.
 View more here: Colonial Williamsburg Engagement Photos.

 First Landing State Park

 Choosing First Landing State Park for your engagement session gives you access to two different locations: walking trails with Spanish moss and the beach.
 While the beach access can be busy during the summer, the small parking fee does keep the numbers down enough to make it a great engagement session location.
 And the side entrance in the fall has some of the most colorful leaves I've seen in Virginia Beach!
-View more here: First Landing State Park Engagement Session.
+(Permit now required) View more here: First Landing State Park Engagement Session.

 Francis Land House

 The Francis Land House in Virginia Beach is a beautiful historic home with big trees, a cute little garden, and a walking trail through the woods.
 After business hours, when the house is no longer open for tours, we usually have the lovely grounds to ourselves, making it the perfect spot for a quiet and romantic engagement session!
 View our most recent engagement session at the Francis Land House.

 Norfolk Botanical Garden